TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/tex/index.md

 Hello, World!
 \end

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Tex](https://sampleprograms.io/languages/tex) was written by:
+Hello World in [Tex](https://sampleprograms.io/languages/tex) was written by:

 - Christoph Böhmwalder

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Sep 04 2018 11:11:25.
-The solution was first committed on Aug 28 2018 15:40:04.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution